 Is your personal data at risk?

 Add these steps to better protect your personal information and reduce the chances of a data breach, an incident where your personal information has been exposed to the public:

 Lock down your login.
 Fortify your online accounts by enabling the strongest authentication tools available, such as biometrics, security keys or a unique one-time passcode through an app on your phone.
 Services like Gmail and Twitter allow you to sign in with an app on your smartphone, or provide a special passcode in a text once you’ve entered your username and password.
+These steps are known as two-factor authentication (2FA).
 Such a precaution can help prevent losing control of sensitive messages or photos you send.

 Safely destroy confidential papers.
 LGFCU hosts free paper shredding events in communities across North Carolina.
 Paper shredding is the safest way to dispose of confidential and personal documents containing Social Security numbers, account numbers, birth dates, passwords or PINs, signatures, addresses or phone numbers.
-Check regularly for shred events near you In the Spotlight or call 888.242.0334 for details.
+Check regularly for shred events near you.

 Check to see if you have an account that’s been compromised.
 Visit the Have I Been Pwned website to see if your personal information has been compromised by data breaches.